 *American History– this curriculum comes in three volumes covering American, World and British history.
 We will be using the American history volume only along with lots of lovely living books to ensure a thorough understanding of American history for our SAT.
 We will work through this course over 18 months.

-– I have an overview of all the courses that we want to cover over the next two years.
-I have a clear direction of our course of action.
+- Have an overview of all the courses that we want to cover over the next two years.

-– I have a clear idea of what needs to happen in her Junior year and her Senior with regards to standardized testing.
-My daughter will sit the SAT for the first time next year, then again in 2018.
-Of course, if she does phenomenally well in her first test then no need to re-do it – but at least we shall have a good idea of where she’s at academically and we will have a set of grades that can accompany her uni applications.
+- Have a clear idea of what needs to happen in your teens junior and senior year with regards to standardized testing.
+My daughter sat the SAT for the first time in 2017, then again a few more times in 2018.
+This is one of the wonderful things about the SAT, you can sit it numerous times and only have to submit your teens top score to the university.
+Of course, if your teen does phenomenally well in their first test then no need to re-do it – but at least you will get a good idea of where your teen is academically and you will have a set of grades that can accompany any uni applications.

-– 2017 will be the year of choosing a uni and course of study.
-So we expect to be attending various uni open days and making decisions and applications.
+- Your teens penultimate home ed year (that’s their junior year) will be the year of choosing a uni and course of study.
+So expect to be attending various uni open days and making decisions, speaking personally to the department heads and admissions teams before working on your UCAS applications.

 So there we have it, a plan of action.
-All the curriculum is now in and stacked on the shelves waiting for September.
-In the meantime, we can now switch off, relax and enjoy the summer hols.
+Now all you have to do is get in all the curriculum, stack the book shelves in readiness for September, and then switch off, relax and enjoy the summer hols.

 If you have enjoyed this post you may enjoy: